- John Appleby made bold predictions on HANA.

 “SAP HANA is a “reinvention” of the database, based on 30 years of technology improvements, research and development.
 It allows the build of applications that are not possible on traditional RDBMS, and the renewal of existing applications like the SAP Business Suite.”

 HANA is not a reinvention of the database.
 HANA is simply a multimodel database that can use column-oriented tables.
-SAP and Appleby should know as SAP acquired Sybase, which had Sybase IQ, which was a column-oriented design for more than a decade prior to SAP acquiring Sybase in 2010.
-The column-oriented design goes back to the 1970s, and was developed at the same time as the row-oriented database.
+SAP and Appleby should know as SAP acquired Sybase, which had Sybase IQ, which was a column-oriented design for more than a decade before SAP buying Sybase in 2010.
+The column-oriented design goes back to the 1970s and was developed at the same time as the row-oriented database.

 Why Was HANA Developed?